Developing an inclusive and diverse world

 Carsem has quarterly “Teh Tarik” Sessions chit chat between labor & the company’s general manager and also Skip Level Meeting with the department manager.
 We also have biannual Department Communication Sessions, Executive Forums and a quarterly Star Award Programme to appreciate outstanding employees.
 This is a platform for communication between employees with management.

 The Union committee at Carsem Ipoh has its collective agreement in place, and has been legally endorsed by the IR court.
-The Unions at Carsem Suzhou (China) and DCI (Penang, Malaysia) directly comply with their respective local laws.
+The union at Carsem Suzhou (China) directly complies with the respective local laws.

 Contact us by clicking the button below.